More about: The 5 Best Gondola Rides in Venice

 - Gondola Basin

-Gondola ride through the canals with serenade on board
+3. Gondola ride through the canals with serenade on board

 What you'll see

-Gondola ride with city tour and entrance to St. Mark's Basilica
+4. Gondola ride with city tour and entrance to St. Mark's Basilica

 St. Mark's Basilica

 Since its construction in 832, St. Mark's Basilica has been the most important religious temple in Venice.
-You will learn this on the guided tour included in this package, where you will discover that this church was built to house the supposed relics of St. Mark the Evangelist stolen from Alexandria.
+You will learn this during the guided tour included in this package, where you will discover that this church was built to house the supposed relics of St. Mark the Evangelist stolen from Alexandria.

 Piazza San Marco

-St. Mark's Basilica is located, as one would expect, in St. Mark's Square, one of the most famous squares in the world and the centre of the city and social life of Venice since it was founded in the 9th century.
+St. Mark's Basilica is located, as one would expect, in St. Mark's Square, one of the most famous squares in the world and the centre of the city and social life in Venice since it was founded in the 9th century.
 From here you can admire many historic buildings and monuments, such as the Doge's Palace, the columns of St. Mark and St. Theodore, the Campanile Tower and the Torre dell'Orologio, a wonderful astronomical clock.

-Church of Santa Maria Formosa
+Chiesa di Santa Maria Formosa

 Gondola itinerary